 Friday, Saturday & Sunday up to 2 Guests

 * Non Residents rates: 20,000 Kenya shillings per person per night

 * Children under 7 years old stay free

-* Check in 3 pm, Check out 10 am, No pets allowed
+* Check-in at 3 pm, Check out at 10 am, No pets allowed

 * Maximum number of guests – 10 including children